nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   * Features
     * Adding a player/ team/ lineup/ schedule: add
     * Deleting a player/ team/ lineup/ schedule: delete
-    * Filtering players by position: filter
-    * Marking the attendance of player: mark
-    * Unmarking the attendance of players: unmark
     * Tagging players by their position: tag
     * Viewing the summary: view
-    * Finding a lineup or player: find
     * Putting a player to a team/ lineup: put
-    * Updating a player/ team/ lineup/ schedule: update
+    * Updating a player/ team/ lineup/ schedule: edit
-    * Changing the theme of the UI
+    * Changing the theme of the UI: theme
-    * Saving the data: save
-    * Loading data from user-specified file: load
     * Clearing all data: clear
   * FAQ
   * Command Summary